North Sewer Service Area

 District Update

-Sewer smoke testing is underway in Sammamish's Yellow Lake and Laughing Jacobs neighborhoods.
+We have concluded sewer smoke testing for 2024.
 We use a harmless smoke injection process that gives us important information about the health of our sewer system with no threat to public safety.
-See smoke testing map below and link to learn more about this widely used technique. https://spwater.org/397/Sewer-Smoke-TestingImmediate, Temporary Improvements
+See smoke testing map below and link to learn more about this widely used technique.

 Estimated Project Budget: $315,000 • Estimated Project Timeframe: 2021-2023